AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/server_setup.md

 ---
-description: How to set up the bot.
+description: A guide on how to set up the Realms Playerlist Bot.
 ---